It takes less than 10 seconds for someone to decide whether to stay on your website

 CONTENT CREATION is much as it sounds – creating or writing content.
 This is the term used to describe website copy or most digital copy.

 CONTENT MARKETING is the copy used to create a buzz around a brand.

 This raising of positive brand awareness is best done in a way that is useful to your potential customers.
 Instead of shouting ‘Buy me, Buy me’, which is a bit off putting (and outdated), provide your targets with useful, meaningful information that will enhance your brand and, importantly, build awareness of your brand.

 ADVERTISING COPY Is an area of copywriting that involves straplines, clever slogans and lots more.
 It’s not an area I specialise in.
-I am happy to proofread advertisements, but I don’t normally get involved in their creation.
+I am happy to proofread and edit advertisements, but I’m not normally involved in their initial concept creation.